 The first time I stumbled upon watermelon radishes was on a cold winter morning at the Berkeley Farmer’s Market, over two years ago.
 I was searching for parsnips and thought this was it!
 The cheery crew at Happy Boy Farms warned me that it was a spicy radish.
-I had never seen radishes that were so large.
+I had never seen radishes that looked like this.
 She took a knife out from her back pocket and cut it open, and it was gorgeous.
 Vibrant bright pink and I knew I had to eat it.
 I immediately thought about making a simple Watermelon Radish and Fennel Salad with Meyer Lemon Vinaigrette.

 I was in awe.
 The exquisite color completely had me.
 I fell in love with the somewhat tie-dyed design made of the brightest pink I had ever seen.
 Yes, I was buying purely on beauty.
 I took a paper bag and filled it with different sizes and shapes.
 I had no idea what to expect when I got home.

-Since that first “kiss” some two years ago, watermelon radishes grace our winter table very often.
+Since that first “kiss” two years ago, watermelon radishes grace our winter table very often.
 As an afternoon snack or mixed with tender greens for a dinner salad.
 Now that, we are working from home, full-time, I am on the look-out for simple but delicious lunches.
 This salad is one of our favorites.
-It is full of sweet fennel and spicy watermelon radishes with a drizzle of olive oil and fresh squeezed Meyer lemons.
+It is full of sweet fennel and spicy watermelon radishes with a drizzle of olive oil and fresh-squeezed Meyer lemons.
 It screams springtime; doesn’t it?

 * serves two

 3 small-medium sized watermelon radishes

 1 Meyer Lemon

 Using a mandoline, thinly slice the fennel and radishes.